geerlingguy/mac-dev-playbook/README.md

 <img src="https://forthebadge.com/images/badges/uses-badges.svg" alt="Uses Badges badge" height=30 />

-This playbook installs and configures most of the software I use on my Mac for web and software development.
-Some things in macOS are slightly difficult to automate, so I still have a few manual installation steps, but at least it's all documented here.
+This playbook installs and configures most of the software I use on my Mac.

 This playbook defines *how* to install and set up a machine, but most of the information on *what* to install and set up is stored in